evacaribbean/Blog/README.md

 It's time!

 Now the connection variables can be invoked (called upon).
-And a println-message sent when the program runs.
+And a println-message sent, when the program runs.

-Here the getConnection method gets the `url`, `user` and `password`.
-Assisted by its DriverManager class, and the variable `connection` is assigned.
+Here the getConnection method gets the `url`, `user` and `password`, assisted by its DriverManager class.
+And the variable `connection` is assigned.

 (in older Java versions it would have been necessary to also load the driver, by using `Class.forName();` or `DriverManager.registerDriver();`).